[As I am currently on holiday, this is an edited re-posting of one of the first traditional South African desserts that

 - Mix in the nuts and pour into the greased dish.
 Bake for about an hour or until a skewer comes out clean

-- For the syrup, boil the sugar, water, butter and vanilla essence together until the desired syrupy consistency is reached - anything from 2 to 10 minutes.
+- For the syrup, boil the sugar, water, butter and vanilla essence together until the desired syrupy consistency is reached - about 1-2 minutes.
 Add the brandy and cinnamon and mix well.

 - Serve the pudding with the syrup poured over it and top with some whipped cream (or custard if preferred).